reorg/pg_repack/doc/pg_repack.rst

 Details
 -------

-pg_repack creates a work table in the repack schema and sorts the rows in this table.
+To perform full table repacks, pg_repack creates a work table in the "repack" schema and sorts the rows in this table.
 Then, it updates the system catalogs directly to swap the work table and the original one.

+To perform index only repacks, pg_repack creates its work index on the target table and then updates the system catalogs directly to swap the work index and the original index.

 Releases